-Meetings of the Academic Assembly, the College Scholarship Service Assembly, and the Guidance and Admission Assembly are held at College Board regional and national conferences.
+Meetings of the Academic Assembly, the CSS/Financial Assistance Assembly and the Counseling and Admission Assembly are held at College Board regional and national conferences.

 Those serving on national assemblies may also take part in regional assemblies, which provide cross-professional guidance on the regional level.